 Adjust the temperature of your fridge freezer

-Your fridge freezer is an essential item in your home, but they do tend to use a fair amount of electricity in order to store your food at the right temperature.
+Your fridge freezer is an essential item in your home, but they do tend to use a fair amount of electricity to store your food at the right temperature.

 Adjusting the temperature of your freezer by a degree can help to reduce your energy bills as it's not having to work as hard to keep your food cool.

-It’s also important to try and not overcrowd your freezer as the more items in it, the harder the appliance as to work, requiring more energy in the process.
+Its important to not overcrowd your freezer as the more items, the harder the appliance as to work, requiring more energy in the process.